Whatever way you choose, they are a delicious, easy-to-make traditional British or Irish side dish.

 I serve mushy peas with fish and chips, just like they do in England.
-My husband lived and worked in London for nearly four years in his younger days and in that time span he grew very fond of fish, chips and mushy peas.
+My husband lived and worked in London for nearly four years in his younger days and in that time span he grew very fond of fish, chips and mushy peas, and all sprinkled with malt vinegar.

 And so after we got married, it was not long before he requested mushy peas.
 Now in England and Ireland, mushy peas are made using dried marrowfat peas.
-These are very large peas, which are soaked overnight in water with dissolved bicarbonate of soda.
+These are very large peas, which are soaked overnight in water with dissolved bicarbonate of soda or baking soda as it is called in America.

 It is hard to find dried marrowfat peas where I live in America, unless I choose to order them online and pay top dollar.
 They can even be purchased pre-cooked in cans, but I am not fond of parting with extra cash for something I can recreate in my own kitchen.